 Individuals can make anonymous reports using the following online form: MUSC Harassment and Discrimination Reporting Form; through Public Safety's Silent Watch or through the Report Tips function on the LiveSafe App.
-Providing information will help MUSC maintain accurate records regarding the number of incidents; determine if there is a pattern of conduct with regard to a particular location or responding party; and alert the campus community to potential dangers.
-Although individuals are permitted to make anonymous reports, MUSC's ability to respond
+Providing information will help MUSC maintain accurate records regarding the number of incidents; determine if there is a pattern of conduct with regard to a

-&lt;sup>11 Campus Security Authorities (CSAs) are required to report Clery Act crimes to the Department of Public Safety for federal statistical reporting purposes.
+11 Campus Security Authorities (CSAs) are required to report Clery Act crimes to the Department of Public Safety for federal statistical reporting purposes.
 The Crime Reporting Policy provides further information about the responsibilities of CSAs.

-&lt;sup>12 In addition to the above reporting responsibilities, all MUSC employees have an obligation to report suspected child abuse and neglect under the Abuse Identification Pediatrics Policy, and all health professionals have an obligation to report suspected abuse of adult patients by a caretaker under MUSC's Abuse Identification Adults Policy and Vulnerable Patient Policy.
+12 In addition to the above reporting responsibilities, all MUSC employees have an obligation to report suspected child abuse and neglect under the Abuse Identification Pediatrics Policy, and all health professionals have an obligation to report suspected abuse of adult patients by a caretaker under MUSC's Abuse Identification Adults Policy and Vulnerable Patient Policy.

-&lt;sup>13 Privacy means that information will be shared with a limited number of MUSC employees who "need to know" in order to assist in the assessment, investigation, and resolution of the complaint.
+13 Privacy means that information will be shared with a limited number of MUSC employees who "need to know" in order to assist in the assessment, investigation, and resolution of the complaint.
 MUSC reserves the right to determine which officials have a legitimate educational interest in being informed about incidents that fall within this policy, pursuant to Family Educational Rights and Privacy Act (FERPA).
 All employees who are involved in MUSC's response to violations of this Policy receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.
 The privacy of student education records will be protected in accordance with FERPA.
-The privacy of employee records will be protected in accordance policies.
+The privacy of employee records will be protected in accordance with Human Resource policies.
 Confidentiality exists in the context of laws that protect certain relationships, including those who provide services related to medical and clinical care, mental health providers, counselors, and ordained clergy.